-(a) One PM sampling probe is located in the tunnel.
-The specifications for the design of the PM sampling probes are described in paragraph 12.1.1.2.;
+(a) One PM sampling probe located in the tunnel.
+The specifications for the design of the PM sampling probe are described in paragraph 12.1.1.2.;

-(b) An appropriate sampling nozzle is installed at the tip of the PM sampling probe.
-The specifications for the design of the nozzles are described in paragraph 12.1.1.3.;
+(b) An appropriate sampling nozzle installed at the tip of the PM sampling probe.
+The specifications for the design of the nozzle are described in paragraph 12.1.1.3.;

-(c) A cyclone is applied as a PM separation device.
+(c) A cyclone applied as a PM separation device.
 The specifications for the cyclone are described in paragraph 12.1.2.1.;

-(d) A particle sampling line transfers the aerosol from the PM separation device to the filter holder.
+(d) A particle sampling line to transfer the aerosol from the PM separation device to the filter holder.
 The specifications for the design of the sampling line are described in paragraph 12.1.2.2.;

-(e) A filter placed inside the filter holder collects the particulate matter.
+(e) A filter placed inside the filter holder to collect the particulate matter.
 The specifications for the filter holder are described in paragraph 12.1.3.1.;

 (f) One or more pumps with means to control the flow rate in real-time and the corresponding sensors.
 The specifications for the sampling flow are described in paragraph 12.1.2.3.

+In general, the setup (separate parts and connections) must be of electrically conductive materials that do not react with the brake particles and electrically grounded to avoid electrical/electrostatic effects.
 Figure 12.1. illustrates an indicative setup of the PM sampling unit.
-The positioning and dimensions of the different elements are provided for illustration purposes; therefore, exact conformance with the figure is not required.
+The positioning and dimensions of the different elements are provided for illustrative purposes; therefore, exact conformance with the figure is not required.